Guide to Evidence Article VI: Witnesses

 (3) protect witnesses from harassment or undue embarrassment.

 The court has discretion to admit evidence conditionally upon the representation that its relevancy will be established by evidence offered subsequently.

 (1) In General.
-A witness is subject to reasonable cross-examination on any matter relevant to any issue in the case, including credibility and matters not elicited during direct examination.
+A witness is subject to cross-examination on any matter relevant to any issue in the case, including credibility and matters not elicited during direct examination.
+There must be a reasonable and good-faith basis for questions asked on cross-examination.
 The trial judge may restrict the scope of cross-examination in the exercise of judicial discretion.

 (2) Bias and Prejudice.
 Reasonable cross-examination to show bias and prejudice is a matter of right which cannot be unreasonably restricted.